Tiamatt/PapaJohnsCloneApi/README.md

 * .NET Core 2.0 Framework

 ## Getting Started
-Note that this project requires Visual Studio 2017 or Visual Studio Code In order to start the project use:
+Note that this project requires Visual Studio 2017 or Visual Studio Code  <br />
+In order to start the project use:
 ```bash
 $ git clone https://github.com/Tiamatt/PapaJohnsCloneApi